 - One custom made Pro Teeth Ultra Thin Guard for day time teeth grinding

-- A plastic case for your night guard
+- A plastic case for your teeth guard

-Please note: If you're suffering from TMJ or TMJ symptoms, we do NOT recommend ordering a night guard online.
+Please note: If you're suffering from TMJ disorder or TMJ disorder symptoms, we do NOT recommend ordering a teeth guard online.
 Please consult your dentist directly.
-For more information, see this article about bruxism vs TMJ.
+For more information, see this article about bruxism night guard vs TMJ mouth guard.

 Why Wear an Ultra-Thin Daytime Mouth Guard?